Maartyl/lrb-parser/README.md

 #### tmp terminology
 - `rule`: top level yacc construct.
 Has a list of alternatives.
 - `chain`: a sequence of elements
-- `rule-alt` or `branch`: a chain that is one of the alternatives of a rule
+- `rule-alt`: a chain that is one of the alternatives of a rule
-    - `rule-alt` implies thinking about the 1D chain
-    - `bracnh` implies thinking about the entire subtree
 - `element`:  (rule reference OR lexem)
+- `bracnh`: a path through graph, either matching the input, or failing (followed by trying another branch)
 - `lexem`: something that will actually match some length of text
     - for now, a regexp